YingyingJiang1/STYLEX/README.md

 │   └── src
 └── paper-supplement
 ```
-+ `STYLEX`: source code for implementing our approach and the plugin extension.
++ `STYLEX`: source code for implementing our approach.
 + `plugin`: the plugin extension.
 + `evaluation`
     + `data`: transferred results of all evaluated approaches.